-This exhibition displays work from Harvard Graduate School of Design students who were challenged to conceive of a skyscraper that generates at least as much power as it consumes.
+This exhibition displays work from Harvard Graduate School of Design students who were challenged to conceive of a skyscraper that consumes as little energy as possible.
 Class visits to Dubai and Shenzhen (prior to the COVID-19 lockdown) focused on environmentally friendly local building methods and passive energy solutions that could inspire supersized solutions for tall buildings.

 Ali M. Malkawi, PhD

 Founding Director, Harvard Center for Green Buildings and Cities